wustl-pctg/NUMA-WS-Benchmarks/README.md

 variable in **myconfig.mk** designated as *Location of the Cilk Plus Runtime* to the location of your Cilk Plus Runtime.

     If you choose to use this option.
-When compiling use VANILLA=1 compiler command to link with your Cilk Plus runtime and the NO_PIN=1 command to remove the NUMA-WS runtime calls from the benchmarks. (ex: make VANILLA=1 NO_PIN=1)
+When compiling use CILKPLUS=1 compiler command to link with your Cilk Plus runtime and the NO_PIN=1 command to remove the NUMA-WS runtime calls from the benchmarks. (ex: make CILKPLUS=1 NO_PIN=1) On our system, we found that cilksort and cg performed best when using interleaved memory in Cilk Plus.
+Please set the CPUS_PER_SOCKET variable in common.mk to make sure that the interleaving works correctly.

 4. **Setting up LIKWID:** This is an optional step.
 If you wish to use the [LIKWID](https://github.com/RRZE-HPC/likwid) profiling system with these benchmarks